#trusthewhy® Fundamentals, Values and Humor Get You Through Anything

 Be as prepared as you can be in the present for whatever life throws your way.

-From integrity, consistency, optimism and commitment to kindness, humor, curiosity and creativity the solutions always defer back to professional fundamentals and personal values that ultimately get us through any business or life cycle or transition.
+From integrity, consistency, optimism and commitment to kindness, humor, curiosity and creativity the solutions always defer back to professional fundamentals, personal values and humor that ultimately get us through anything.

-I am honored and grateful to feature these respected, trusted colleagues in the book.
-They have been my mentors, motivators and mirrors as well as resources for so many professionals who have used their insight and expertise to impact their success.
+These respected, trusted colleagues have been my mentors, motivators and mirrors as well as resources for so many others who have used their insight and expertise to impact their success.

 Anita Campbell-CEO and Publisher of Small Business Trends, @smallbiztrends